AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 One strategy to isolate specific kernel failures is to add ``amrex::Gpu::synchronize()`` or ``amrex::Gpu::streamSynchronize()`` after every ``ParallelFor`` or similar ``amrex::launch`` type call.
 These synchronization commands will halt execution of the code until the GPU or GPU stream, respectively, has finished processing all previously requested tasks, thereby making it easier to locate and identify sources of error.

-.. this has better lead in to the following information

 Debuggers and Related Tools
 ---------------------------